AcrossOneself/simpleTextAnaliserPython/README.md

-# simple Text Analiser written in Python3
+# simple Text Analyser written in Python3

  A utility tool that can perform analysis on a given piece of text.
-Complete the class 'analysedText' with the following methods:
+Complete class 'analysedText' with the following methods:

     1. Constructor - Takes argument 'text', makes it lower case and removes all punctuation.
         Assuming only the following punctuation is used - period (.), exclamation mark (!), comma (,) and question mark (?).